 When Ida and her daughter Bessie flee a catastrophic pogrom in Ukraine for America in 1905, they believe their emigration will ensure that their children and grandchildren will be safe from harm.
 But choices and decisions made by one generation have ripple effects on those who come later—and in the decades that follow, family secrets, betrayals, and mistakes made in the name of love threaten the survival of the family: Bessie and Abe Weissman’s children struggle with the shattering effects of daughter Ruby’s mental illness, of Jenny’s love affair with her brother-in-law, of the disappearance of Ruby’s daughter as she flees her mother’s legacy, and of the accidental deaths of Irene’s husband and granddaughter.
 A sweeping saga that follows four generations from the tenements of Brooklyn through WWII, from Woodstock to India, and from Spain to Israel, How to Make a Life is the story of a family who must learn to accept each other’s differences—or risk cutting ties with the very people who anchor their place in the world.

 2020 Best Book Awards Finalist in Fiction: Women’s Fiction

 A moving novel of four generations of an immigrant family whose characters are so real I cannot forget them.

 An engaging and heartfelt portrayal of intergenerational trauma and hope.

-A wonderful gift for the holidays and great for book club discussions.
+A wonderful gift and great for book club discussions.
 Author will Zoom at no cost with book club meetings.

 For ordering information, CLICK HERE.